From Uncertainty to Progress and Hope

 - There are now resources, educational content, and diagnostic tools to help people with VSS and their physicians.

-- Viable and non-invasive treatment options for VSS that never existed are now available.
+- Viable and non-invasive treatment options for VSS are now available, with more potentially to come in the future as research grows.

 - Thus far, the VSI team has heard from people with Visual Snow in over 93 countries affected by VSS.